renanrgarcia/phpcourse-cursoemvideo/class-notes/5-arithmeticFunctions copy.md

 - `cos(number)`: returns the cosine of a number
 - `tan(number)`: returns the tangent of a number
 - `sqrt(number)`: returns the square root of a number

+- `rand()`: generates a random number.
+But is a slow function.
+- `mt_rand(min, max)`: generates a random number too, but more efficiently.
+- `random_int(min, max)`: generates a random number, but criptographically secure.
+But is the slowest function.